South Florida National Cemetery

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

-The new 313-acre South Florida National Cemetery will serve veterans’ needs for the next 50 years.
+The 338-acre South Florida National Cemetery will serve veterans’ needs for the next 50 years.
 The cemetery is located in Palm Beach County in Lake Worth on State Road 7/U.S. 441 just south of Lantana Road and north of Boynton Beach Boulevard.

 Burial arrangements will be made after death, as with all national cemeteries.
 VA does not reserve grave space.
 Veterans or spouses wishing to be buried in national cemeteries should have the veteran’s military separation papers available to establish eligibility, which requires an other-than-dishonorable discharge.
 Dependent children may also be buried.